Last updated 3/3/2022

 Current waiver statuses

-- Oscar insurance plans contracted* in New York: June 4, 2021
+- For plans contracted in New York: Waivers expired June 4, 2021

-- Oxford insurance plans contracted* in New York: July 19, 2021
+- For plans contracted in Rhode Island: Waivers expired July 9, 2021

-(*Please note that a health insurance plan’s “contract state” is not necessarily the state in which you live or work.
-We recognize that this is very confusing, and unfortunately contract state information is not readily available.
+*The Contract State: Please note that a health insurance plan’s “contract state” is not necessarily the state in which you lives or works.
+We recognize that this is very confusing, and unfortunately, contract state information is not readily available.
 The best way for you to understand which expiration date applies to you is to call your insurance company.
-We’ve drafted simple call scripts for you to use below, under the section titled "What is the best way to ask my insurance company whether I’m eligible for this waiver?")
+We’ve drafted a simple call script for you to use in under "What is the best way to ask my insurance company if I am eligible for this waiver?" below.

 What is the COVID-19 virtual visit waiver?